avril-affine/equation-to-latex/README.md

 # Results

+The test images were randomly generated with a script that allowed for adjusting the complexity of the equation.
+A more complex equation would have more super/subscripts, fractions, and symbols.

 Achieved 83% accuracy on equations with two operators and 35% on equations with 3-4 operators, where an operator is the standard +, -, * or others such as =, \frac, super/subscript, etc. An output is considered correct only if the output exactly matches the input that made the Latex code.
 The equations with two operators had an average of 7 symbols, and the equations with 3-4 operators had an average of 15 symbols.